Gretsch Pickguard Paint removal

 Now we need to do the polish up job, I use Farecla G3 Rubbing compound, used in car body shops to polish paint after spraying.
 T-Cut also works for this job too, I tend to use the Farecla G3 as it is quite neutral and has no harmful (to my skin) residues or solvents.
 It is also not too harsh in abrasiveness on the surface to be polished.

-Wet a small scrap of clean soft cloth, add on a small toothpaste size blob amount of G3 and start polishing the pickguard in the same 'long side' pattern you did to remove the paint.
+Wet a small scrap of clean soft cloth, add on a small toothpaste size blob amount of G3 paste and start polishing the pickguard in the same 'long side' pattern you did to remove the paint.

 Using Farecla G3 rubbing compound, you can see the last of the Silver paint -